 At dusk, a colony of swallow tailed gulls heads out to sea together as a flock, often making a lot of screaming noises.
 They fly several miles out over the surface of the water, using their excellent night vision to hunt.

 When they locate prey, they dip down and grab it in their bills.
-They also sometimes will sometimes take a break from flying and will swim on the surface, searching for prey.
+Sometimes they will also take a break from flying and swim on the surface, searching for prey.

 18. What is the swallowed tail gull’s Latin name?